 African American Schools in Madison County, KY

 In his master's thesis, History of Education in Madison County, Robert E. Little wrote that in the first quarter of the 1800s, slave owner Green Clay taught his Negro overseers to read and write [p.42].
+The slave's name was not given.
 Also according to Little, it was around 1850 that slave owner Cabell Chenault built a school on his property for his slaves [p.42].
 Chenault and his daughter taught at the school.
 It was in 1866 that the first public colored school was held in Madison County with as many as 34 students [sources: History of Education in Madison County, p.43; the Annual Report of the Superintendent of Public Education in Kentucky; and the NKAA entry African American Schools - Kentucky, 1866].

 Berea College, founded in 1855, was an integrated school beginning in 1865, led by Rev. John G. Fee (1816-1901).
 The school educated both African Americans and Whites, and had an interracial teaching staff until 1904.
 House Member Carl Day, a Democrat from Breathitt County, introduced HB No.25: "an Act to Prohibit white and colored persons from attending the same school."
 Berea College was the first interracial and co-educational school in the South.
 For more see Early Black Berea-Day Law by J Burnside.